Algarve in Winter – best budget destination in Europe

 Where to stay at the Algarve in Winter?

 When visiting Algarve in Winter, you don’t risk to end up in a touristic stronghold either way.
 However, bigger cities like Lagos or Albufeira are busier than others.
 There are more tourists, but also a more on open bars, restaurants, shops and activities.

 Personal Tip: I recommend to chose an accommodation that offers some indoor activities: indoor pool, gym, spa, games room… it’s a good remedy against cabin fever on rainy days.
-If you are traveling on a budget, check if your hotel room is equipped with a kitchen.
+Even though we had great weather so far, weather stays unpredictable even at the Algarve coast 🙂 If you are traveling on a budget, check if your hotel room is equipped with a kitchen.
 Often those rooms even come with a washing machine, which is just perfect when you’re traveling with young children.